GameWithPixels/.github/profile/README.md

 # Welcome!

-You are on the landing page for our software for Pixel dice!
+You are on the landing page for Pixel dice software development!

 ![Two Pixels dice lighting up with multiple colors.](images/pixels_header.jpg)

+*Two Pixels dice lighting up with multiple colors.*

 Pixels are full of LEDs, smarts and no larger than regular dice, they can be customized to light up when and how you desire.